pgaxatte/cloud-workshops/day2/02_ansible_deploy_app.rst

         $ vim roles/mysql-server/handlers/main.yml

-.. admonition:: Implement MySQL handler
+.. admonition:: Task 3 : Implement MySQL handler

         Based on the *apache* example, again, complete the *handlers/main.yml* file to manage the restart of the *mariadb* process when required.